Distance: 45 miles one way

 Start in the town of Ione.
 Stop off at Clark’s Corner, an excellent, friendly restaurant run by great boosters of cycling who deserve your business.
 Take the main street out of town heading north and immediately go R onto Hwy 124, a boring road that’s the worst on our route.
 Go R onto Sutter-Ione Rd.
 (I’d start the ride here if I didn’t want to give Clark’s a plug) and enjoy the rolling grassy hills, typical of the riding west of Hwy 49, that precede the more wooded stuff to come.
 This (along with Stony Creek Rd. to the south) is as good as the riding to the west of Hwy 49 gets, so if you don’t like it I wouldn’t do more of it.
 It can be brutally hot out here on a summer day, so ride it in the morning or in another season.
 You will do some work here—the rollers can get big and you’re gaining elevation overall.

 Sutter-Ione Rd. ends at Sutter Creek, the prime tourist destination in the Gold Country.
 You might pause to soak in the quaint charm of the main street and/or hit the ice cream parlor on your R. Ride through town (heading south) and take Church St. to the L. It soon becomes Sutter Creek-Volcano Rd.
 This leg is a popular bit of riding because it’s along a pretty creek and as mellow a climb as the Gold Country has—perhaps 1000 ft in 12 miles.
-Try to do it in the morning or late in the day, when the light is low and the broadleaves along the creek are illuminated.
+Try to get there before midday, when the light is still low and the broadleaves along the creek are illuminated.

 My route stops here.
 Of course you have to get back to your car, though the roads between Plymouth and Ione vary from pleasant to tedious, so here’s a route.
 Ride straight on through town and Fiddletown Rd. becomes Old Sacramento Rd.
-The road surface on Old Sacramento is poor in the beginning, but it doesn’t last long and the road contour is delicious.
+The road surface on Old Sacramento is poor for a couple of miles, but it doesn’t last long and the road contour is fun.
 Take it till it T’s at Hwy 16.
-Go L on 16 for two miles, then go R on Carbondale Rd.
-Go L on Irish Hill Rd., which gets really pretty and fun in its second half, then when Irish Hill T’s at Hwy 104 go L on 104 into Ione.
+Go L on 16 (shoulder riding), then go R on Willow Creek Rd.
+Ride WCR until it ends at Hwy 124; turn R onto 124 and take it into Ione.
 If you’re planning on doing this entire loop, you might like to start in Plymouth, as the Sierra Century does, to make sure you’re doing the hottest part of the loop in the earliest part of the day.

-The Turner Road Cut-Off: If you want a few more miles, there’s a lovely little side road that takes off from our course at Sutter Creek—Turner Rd.
-It heads due north and gives you 10.2 very pretty miles of riding before ending at Fiddletown.
-Head north for 2 miles, at which point you intersect and cross Amador Creek Road (go L for 1/2 mile to check out Amador City and one of the world’s great bakeries, Andrae’s).
+There’s a shortcut that allows you to trim the loop by eliminating the miles connecting Plymouth to Ione and Ione to Sutter Creek.
+It goes from Sutter Creek to Fiddletown (you’ll probably ride it in the other direction).
+Beginning as Amador Road, it leaves Hwy 49 from the north end of town and heads north for 10.2 very pretty miles of riding before ending at Fiddletown.
+Head north for 2 miles, at which point you intersect and cross Amador Creek Road (jogging L about 50 ft. in the process) and the road changes its name to Turner Rd. (all signed).
 You may see 3-4 cars in these first two miles, but after Amador Creek Road you should be alone—I saw 2 cars in the last 8 miles, out and back.
 Continue to a T at New Chicago Rd at 3.1 miles.
-Go R onto New Chicago and ride 7 miles of very rideable dirt to Fiddletown.
+Go R onto New Chicago and begin 7 miles of dirt to Fiddletown.
 At mile 5.3, take a sharp L onto Quartz Mt.
 Rd (signed).
-I hate dirt, but I loved this, on a full-race bike with 25 mm tires.
-You’re along a very pretty creek all the way and there are no significant hills once you leave Turner Rd.
-Total elevation gain 1400 ft. one way, the bulk of it in two hills on Turner.
+Total elevation gain 1400 ft. one way, which is a lot.

 Adding miles: If you want to do a longer loop and a famous killer climb, stay on the Sierra Century 100-mile route, but I warn you: the next 24 miles are mostly tough climbing on roads that are less interesting and through country that is less scenic than what you’ve just done, with the single exception of the Bridgeport School Road described below.
 Here’s the route: from Fiddletown go R. onto Jibboom St., then soon L on Tyler Rd.
 Cross a dangerous wooden bridge and go L on Bridgeport School Rd., a tiny below-the-radar road with a poor surface but ambience that’s more than worth the pain—one of my favorite way-back back roads in the Gold Country.
 At the T, go L on Cedar Creek Rd.
 At the T, go R on Mt.
 Aukum Rd. and ride through the community of Mt.
 Aukum, which is little more than a grocery store but a good place to reprovision.
 Go R. onto Fairplay Rd., soon turn L on Perry Creek Rd., and L onto Slug Gulch Rd.